Days of Significance, Recognitions & Religious/ Spiritual Observances

 April 22: Earth Day

-On Earth Day, we celebrate our earth and talk about what we can each do to protect and preserve it.
+On Earth Day, we celebrate our Earth and talk about what we can each do to protect and preserve it.

 April 28: World Day for Safety and Health at Work / National Day of Mourning